 |Central Canada SFI

-|About the Sustainable Forestry Initiative Standard
+|About the Sustainable Forestry

-measures developed by foresters, conservationists and scientists
+and performance measures developed by foresters, conservationists

-in a sustainable manner.
+are being managed in a sustainable manner.
 The standard

 is based on a set of core principles that address economic,

 Leadership in Energy and Environmental Design (LEED),